-THE OFFERING

-Common stock offered by QuinStreet 10,000,000 shares

-Common stock to be outstanding after this offering 44,912,597 shares commissions and estimated offering expenses, to be approximately \$165.1 million at an assumed initial public offering price of \$18.00 per share.
-We intend to use the net proceeds from this offering for working capital, capital expenditures and other general corporate purposes.
-We may also use a portion of the net proceeds to repay debt or to acquire other businesses, products or technologies.
-See "Use of Proceeds." $\,$

-Over-allotment option 1,500,000 shares

-Use of proceeds We expect the net proceeds to us from this offering, after deduction of the estimated underwriting discounts and factors you should carefully consider before deciding whether to purchase shares of our common stock.

-Dividend policy We do not intend to pay cash dividends on our common stock for the foreseeable future.

-Risk factors See "Risk Factors" beginning on page 10 and the other information included in this prospectus for a discussion of

-Proposed NASDAQ Global Market symbol QNS

-Financial advisor

-Qatalyst Partners LP is acting as our financial advisor in connection with this offering.
-Qatalyst's services consist of (i) analyzing our business, condition and financial position, (ii) preparing and implementing a plan for identifying and selecting appropriate participants in the underwriting syndicate, (iii) evaluating proposals that were received from potential underwriters, (iv) negotiating on our behalf the key terms of any contractual arrangements with members of the underwriting syndicate, and (v) determining various offering logistics.
-Qatalyst is not acting as an underwriter and will not sell or offer to sell any securities and will not identify, solicit or engage directly with potential investors.
+THE OFFERING Common stock offered by QuinStreet 10,000,000 shares Common stock to be outstanding after this offering 44,912,597 shares Over-allotment option 1,500,000 shares Jse of proceeds We expect the net proceeds to us from this offering, after deduction of the estimated underwriting discounts and commissions and estimated offering expenses, to be approximately \$165.1 million at an assumed initial public offeri price of \$18.00 per share.
+We intend to use the net proceeds from this offering for working capital, capital expenditu and other general corporate purposes.
+We may also use a portion of the net proceeds to repay debt or to acquire othe businesses, products or technologies.
+See "Use of Proceeds."
+Dividend policy We do not intend to pay cash dividends on our common stock for the foreseeable future. tisk factors See "Risk Factors" beginning on page 11 and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding whether to purchase shares of our common stock. roposed NASDAQ Global Market symbol QNST inancial advisor Qatalyst Partners LP is acting as our financial advisor in connection with this offering.
+Qatalyst's services consist of (i) analyzing our business, condition and financial position, (ii) preparing and implementing a plan for identifying an selecting appropriate participants in the underwriting syndicate, (iii) evaluating proposals that were received from potential underwriters, (iv) negotiating on our behalf the key terms of any contractual arrangements with members or the underwriting syndicate, and (v) determining various offering logistics.
+Qatalyst is not acting as an underwriter an will not sell or offer to sell any securities and will not identify, solicit or engage directly with potential investors.
 In addition, Qatalyst will not underwrite or purchase any of the offered securities or otherwise participate in any such undertaking.

-The number of shares of common stock to be outstanding after this offering is based on 34,912,597 shares of common stock outstanding as of December 31, 2009, and excludes:

-- an aggregate of 11,504,767 shares of common stock issuable upon the exercise of outstanding stock options as of December 31, 2009 pursuant to our 2008 Equity Incentive Plan and having a weighted-average exercise price of \$9.3429 per share; - an aggregate of 587,717 additional shares of common stock reserved for future issuance under our 2008 Equity Incentive Plan as of December 31, 2009; provided, however, that immediately upon the execution and delivery of the underwriting agreement for this offering, our 2008 Equity Incentive Plan will terminate so that no further awards may be granted under our 2008 Equity Incentive Plan and the shares then remaining and reserved for future issuance under our 2008 Equity Incentive Plan shall become reserved for issuance under our 2010 Equity Incentive Plan; and
+The number of shares of common stock to be ou utstanding after this offering is based on 34,912,597 shares of common stock outstanding as of December 31, 2009, and excludes: an aggregate of 11,504,767 shares of common and having a weighted-average exercise price on stock issuable upon the exercise of outstanding stock options as of December 31, 2009 pursuant to our 2008 Equity Incentive Place of \$9.3429 per share; immediately upon the execution and deliver granted under our 2008 Equity Incentive Pla f common stock reserved for future issuance under our 2008 Equity Incentive Plan as of December 31, 2009; provided, however, th cy of the underwriting agreement for this offering, our 2008 Equity Incentive Plan will terminate so that no further awards may be an and the shares then remaining and reserved for future issuance under our 2008 Equity Incentive Plan shall become reserved for lan; and the shares reserved for future issuance under our 2010 Equity Incentive Plan and up to 300,000 additional shares of common stock reserved for future issuance under our 2010 Non-Employee Directors' Stock Award Plan, as well as any automatic increases in the number of shares of common stock reserved for future issuance under each of these benefit plans, which will become effective immediately upon the execution and delivery of the underwriting agreement for this offering.